Architecture is a science of buildings.

 I bought a Sony E 20mm f/2.8, the best lens for architectural photography, a6000.

-I have used it for historical and modern architectural photography, and it always surprises me with its results.
+I have used it for historical and modern architectural photography, which always surprises me with its results.

 Look at the features of this lens;